grimmpp/audiobox-for-kids/README.md

 ```docker
 docker build -t audiobox /docker/Dockerfile
 ```
 This command builds a docker image based on ubuntu.
 It contains [platformio](https://platformio.org/), downloads this git repo and builds the code and audio files for the audiobox.
+Building everything the first time takes quite a while until all dependencies are downloaded and everything is built.
+Please, be a bit patient. :-)

 ### Docker commands
 * Build docker image: `docker build -t audiobox /docker/Dockerfile`